 Kromann Reumert's international newsletter provides you with insight into the latest legal news in Denmark across practice areas and industries.
 In this issue we bring you our legal experts' analyses and comments on the latest legal developments in Denmark within competition law, employment law, corporate and foundation/trust law, tax law, capital markets, personal data and IP.

-On 5 November 2018, the boards of representatives of the two energy cooperatives Eniig a.m.b.a. and SE a.m.b.a. approved an agreement to merge the cooperatives to form a new cooperative with around 709,000 members under the name of Norlys a.m.b.a.
-On completion of the merger, the Norlys group will be among Denmark’s largest energy and utility groups, with around 2,500 employees, 709,000 members and more than one million TV and internet customers.
-Norlys a.m.b.a. will have an equity of app.
-DKK 18bn and revenues of app.
+On 5 November 2018, the boards of representatives of the two major energy cooperatives Eniig a.m.b.a. and SE a.m.b.a. approved an agreement to merge the cooperatives to form a new cooperative with more than 700,000 members under the name of Norlys a.m.b.a.
+On completion of the merger, the Norlys group will be among Denmark’s largest energy and utility groups, with around 2,500 employees, more than 700,000 members and more than one million TV and internet customers.
+Norlys a.m.b.a. will have an equity of approx. DKK 18bn and revenues of app.
 DKK 8bn.
 However, before Norlys a.m.b.a. can become a reality, the merger must receive final stamp of approval by the Danish Competition and Consumer Authority, among others.
 Kromann Reumert advised Eniig a.m.b.a. throughout the process leading up to the merger agreement with SE a.m.b.a., including on the regulatory, contractual and competition-law aspects.

 In November 2018, the Danish Supreme Court, by a 7-0 vote, ruled against the Danish Ministry of Taxation and set aside the valuation method applied by the Danish Tax Agency in two landmark transfer pricing cases brought by two Danish companies.
 The Supreme Court sided with the companies, confirming that the market value of drainage and sewage discharge companies’ infrastructure assets cannot be determined using a discounted cash flow analysis, since under Danish law the companies are subject to a provision that investors in such infrastructure assets must not profit from their investment (the “principle of self-sustainability”).
 The cases served as pilot cases for more than 270 other actions and have been referred to more than once as the “biggest Danish tax cases ever” due to the size of the total taxable value of the bases of depreciation, a stunning DKK 36bn.